 ELEVENTH: The term "descendants" as used in this Will shall specifically exclude my daughter PAMELA BETH SIMON and her descendants.
 Except as provided in Article SECOND of this Will, I have not made any provisions herein for PAMELA BETH SIMON or any of her descendants not out of lack of love or affection but because they have been adequately provided for.

-Language from alleged 2012 Amended Trust Simon
+Language from alleged 2012 Amended Trust of Simon

 E. Definitions.
 In this Agreement,